-In this tutorial I'll answer some of the most commonly asked questions about the CKP sensor
+In this tutorial I'll answer some of the most commonly asked questions about these two CKP sensors.

 Contents of this tutorial: